-5+ Job Application Email Examples & Writing Strategies
+5+ Best Job Application Email Examples & Writing Strategies for 2020

-Sending a job application email requires the proper strategy to receive a response and achieve the desired outcome.
-Most importantly, that outcome is a request to interview either by phone or in-person to discuss the opportunity.
+Sending a job application email requires choosing the proper strategy to receive a response and achieve the desired outcome (a job interview that leads to a job offer).
+A good outcome from sending your email application in is a request to interview either by phone or in-person to discuss the opportunity.

 Sending your job application by email is the most common method of connecting with your future hiring manager.
 In a recent study performed by SHRM, 79% of American’s reported that they found their most recent employment online.
 And 80% of professionals said that they found their most recent employment by connecting with professional contacts and personnel network.